1930 – 2013

 Rubin played his first tournament bridge at the age of 16.
 I played a lot in college to the detriment of my marks, he says.
 His parents disapproved of his playing during high school and his early undergraduate years, but by his later college years, the tumult had died down largely because Rubin was making some money playing cards.

-Rubin began achieving tournament prominence in 1954 and accumulating a number of national titles, including a victory on a Spingold team that went to Turin for the 1960 World Team Olympiad.
+Rubin began achieving tournament prominence in 1954, playing frequently with his favorite partner, Vic Mitchell, and accumulating a number of national titles, including a victory on a Spingold team that went to Turin for the 1960 World Team Olympiad.

 From 1961-1962, Rubin played with Phil Feldesman and their results were remarkable.
 They won the Mens Pairs (now the Wernher Open Pairs) twice, the von Zedtwitz Life Masters Pairs, and the Open Pairs for the Cavendish trophy.
 Yet it was not long after these successes that the word was out: the Rubin-Feldesman partnership was through a victim of its own explosive tensions.

-Rubin did go on to win the Bermuda Bowl in 1976 playing with Paul Soloway who, according to Rubin, had a temper, too!
+Rubin did go on to win the Bermuda Bowl in 1976 playing with Paul Soloway.
 This was the first American team to defeat the famous Italian Blue Team in 20 years.
-And as one might imagine, Rubin says, It was the highlight of my career.
+And as one might imagine, Rubin said, It was the highlight of his career.

 Rubin represented the United States in three Bermuda Bowls and three Olympiads earning three silver medals and one gold, and a total of 19 NABC titles.
 Over a span of four decades, Rubin enjoyed successful partnerships with Chuck Burger, Phil Feldesman, Bill Grieve, Freddie Hamilton, Ossie Jacoby, Vic Mitchell, Curtis Smith, Paul Soloway, and Ron Von der Porten.